Table of Contents Hide

-Back in issue 29, we wrote about the latest technology in 12-volt batteries, Lithium Iron Phosphate or LiFePO4.
-In this feature, we look at what it is actually like to live with lithium batteries in the real world and how they compare with their lead acid ancestors.
+On several occasions we have written about the latest technology in 12-volt batteries, Lithium Iron Phosphate or LiFePO4.
+In this feature, we look at what it is actually like to live with lithium batteries in the real world and how they compare with their lead-acid ancestors.

 First and foremost is the weight of these things.
 Each battery weighed in excess of 40kg.
 That’s over 80kg in batteries alone.
 In the battle to keep our caravan weight down, this was a big issue.